 113 The Tunny and the Dolphin.
 A Thunny and dolphin wash ashore.
 The Thunny was pleased to see the dolphin die first.

 114 The Physician at the Funeral.
+(A Physician was chided for not giving timely advice when the man was alive.)
 Not linked yet

 115 The Fowler and the Asp.
 A man walking and concentrating accidentally stepped on a viper which bit him.